rebelsky/sams-assorted-musings-reflections/joc-course-schedule.md

     27

 That's too many to process by hand.
 I know!
-I can eliminate the second time slot so that I don't h ave to worry about it in future queries.
+I can eliminate the second time slot so that I don't have to worry about it in future queries.
 Let's see.

     $ egrep '^([^~]*~){4}([A-Z]* )' 2018F-mwf.txt | sed -E 's/M [0-9]+:[0-9]+ .M - [0-9]+:[0-9]+ .M/M/'